lemonldap-ng-controller/lemonldap-ng-controller/README.md

-      --stderrthreshold severity                      logs at or above this threshold go to stderr (default 2) --sync-period duration                          Relist and confirm cloud resources this often (default 10m0s) -v, --v Level                                       log level for V logs --vmodule moduleSpec                            comma-separated list of pattern=N settings for file-filtered logging --watch-namespace string                        Namespace to watch for Ingress.
+      --stderrthreshold severity                      logs at or above this threshold go to stderr (default 2) --sync-period duration                          Relist and confirm cloud resources this often (default 10m0s) -v, --v Level                                       log level for V logs --version                                       Shows release information about the LemonLDAP::NG controller --vmodule moduleSpec                            comma-separated list of pattern=N settings for file-filtered logging --watch-namespace string                        Namespace to watch for Ingress.
 Default is to watch all namespaces
 ```